mahdiaarabi/Student-Course-Progression-Analysis-SQL-/README.md

 ## Background

 This project is modeled on a real type of analysis I supported informally, outside of teaching duties, while working with department-level student outcome data.
-This repository rebuilds that same analytical question — properly, in SQL, on synthetic data — as part of formalizing my SQL skills.
+This repository rebuilds that same analytical question, properly, in SQL, on synthetic data, as part of formalizing my SQL skills.

 ## Author